Farina Bakery: Reception

 Prior to the cafe's opening, Erin DeJesus of Eater Portland called Farina Bakery a "wholesale macaron-maker whose treats are considered among the best in town".
 The website's Michelle Lopez included the business in a 2019 list of "11 Cake Shops in Portland for Any Occasion".
-She and Kara Stokes included the maracons in a 2019 oveview of "Portland's Most Unforgettable Cookies", writing: "No cookie map would be complete without an entry for the city’s best macarons, and in Portland, it's extremely hard to beat those at the cozy and quaint Farina Bakery."
+She and Kara Stokes included the maracons in a 2019 overview of "Portland's Most Unforgettable Cookies", writing: "No cookie map would be complete without an entry for the city's best macarons, and in Portland, it's extremely hard to beat those at the cozy and quaint Farina Bakery."

 In 2021, the website's Alex France recommended Farnia for Valentine's Day dining.
-Thom Hilton and Michelle DeVona included Farina in Eater Portland's 2022 overview of "Where to Eat and Drink in Portland’s Hawthorne District".
-The authors wrote: "Portland’s own little Laduree, this French bakery's standout treats are the delicately-crafted, vibrantly-colored macarons, lined up to go in Wes Andersonian pink boxes.
+Thom Hilton and Michelle DeVona included Farina in Eater Portland's 2022 overview of "Where to Eat and Drink in Portland's Hawthorne District".
+The authors wrote: "Portland's own little Laduree, this French bakery's standout treats are the delicately-crafted, vibrantly-colored macarons, lined up to go in Wes Andersonian pink boxes.
 Signature flavors of the creamy and crackly sandwich cookies include earl grey and animal cracker, alongside rotating seasonal flavors like ube, honey lavender, and mulled wine.
-Looking beyond, Farina also offers some of the city’s most comforting breakfast treats, from a marionberry-filled pastry mimicking a Pop-Tart to raspberry-pistachio scones with white chocolate drizzle."
-Pete Cottell of Willamette Week included Farina in a 2018 list of "Eight Must-Have Munchies For When You’re Stoned and Starving".
+Looking beyond, Farina also offers some of the city's most comforting breakfast treats, from a marionberry-filled pastry mimicking a Pop-Tart to raspberry-pistachio scones with white chocolate drizzle."
+Pete Cottell of Willamette Week included Farina in a 2018 list of "Eight Must-Have Munchies For When You're Stoned and Starving".